 For coloring, SmartSweets utilizes carrot and beta-carotene, again removing the dyes and food colorings often used in more mainstream products.

-So, what does this really mean for you?
-Though we haven’t tried out SmartSweets ourselves, and personal taste is certainly a crucial factor here, we can still see how these Stevia-sweetened candies could be an excellent option for those with an oversized sweet tooth, especially if you’re looking to cut back your sugar intake substantially.
+Because personal taste is certainly a crucial factor here, we can still see how these Stevia-sweetened candies could be an excellent option for those with an oversized sweet tooth, especially if you’re looking to cut back your sugar intake substantially.

 Seeing as excessive consumption of sugars have been linked to diabetes, liver issues, and even cancer, SmartSweets seems poised to deliver a compelling alternative that may be just what you’re looking for–if you like the taste, of course.